Self-injury is a choice.

 is no compromise with self-injury.
 The goal of treatment is complete

 S.A.F.E.
 INTENSIVE® is a world-renowned treatment program that has helped thousands of people successfully end self-injurious behavior.
-It has been in operation for more than 25 years.
+It has been in operation since 1986.
 A team of experts uses therapy, education, and support to empower clients to identify healthier ways to cope with emotional distress.
 The S.A.F.E.
 ALTERNATIVES® philosophy and model of treatment focus on shifting control to the client, empowering them to make healthier choices, including the choice to not self-injure.

 S.A.F.E.
 INTENSIVE® is a comprehensive residential treatment program for clients age 12 through late adulthood who engage in repeated self-injurious behavior.
 The multidisciplinary treatment team uses individual, group, and family therapies to support and empower individuals to make healthier choices when dealing with emotional distress.
 Clients participate in programming 7 days a week with an average length of stay of approximately 4 weeks (30 days) depending on individual needs and treatment plan for each client.
 The program is voluntary and ,therefore, clients must be motivated to stop the self-destructive behavior.
 Upon admission a safety contract is signed, in which the client agrees to refrain from any self-injurious behaviors for the entire length of treatment.
 This includes, but is not limited to, direct forms of self-injury such as cutting and burning, as well as indirect forms of self-injury such as restricting or purging food.
 If a client engages in any form of self-injury while in the program, the treatment team will determine if a written warning, probation, or discharge is warranted.
 Premature discharges, transfers, and extensions of programming, are determined by the treatment team and are based on individual needs and quality of participation in the program

 Clients are expected to actively participate in all groups, complete sixteen writing assignments and two role plays, as well as participate in individual and family therapy.
+Family therapy is often conducted via telephone since many people come long distances to enter the program.
 All forms of self-injury will be addressed, including issues surrounding food and substance abuse.
 Clients will be given help in identifying alternatives to self-injury and will be expected to utilize the various tools provided by the program.
 Clients are responsible for following their individualized treatment plans and adhering to recommendations made by the treatment team for both emotional and physical health as well as abiding by all terms specified in the safety contract and facility policies.